100DaysOfCloud/100DaysOfCloudIdeas/Projects/OPS/OPS01/OPS01-AWS100.md

 - Download our simple, pre-made [CloudFormation template](./OPS01-AWS100-CFTEMPLATE.yaml?raw=true)
 - Go to the CloudFormation Console in AWS
 - Choose _create stack with new resources_ and use the template file from above
-- At the _"Configure stack options"_, leave everything on default
+- At the _"Configure stack options"_ page, leave everything on default
 - Watch as CloudFormation deploys the resources, check the _events_ tab to see what is being created
 - Make sure that there is a new DynamoDB Table, and a new S3 bucket deployed
 - Delete the stack in the CloudFormation console